-It’s become easy to monitor applications that are deployed on hundreds of servers – thanks to the advances in application performance management tools.
+It’s become easy to monitor applications that are deployed on hundreds of servers – thanks to the advances in application performance monitoring tools.
 But – the more data you collect the harder it is to visualize the health state in a way that a single dashboard tells you both overall status as well as the problematic component.

 Eugene Turetsky (Dynatrace) and Stephan Levesque (SSQ Financial Group) shared their solution for monitoring large IT infrastructures which contain several hundred components that support SSQ most critical applications running on a variety of technology stacks including WebLogic, Oracle Databases, Ingres Databases, WebSphere MQs, etc. When Stephan showed me his SSQ dashboards, I knew I had to write a blog about this.

 Update July 2016: Watch a LIVE Demo of these Dashboards on our Online Performance Clinic YouTube Channel: AppOps Health Check Dashboards

 Stephan agreed to share these details with a larger audience – eventually uploading the plugins that were designed, developed and built by Eugene Turetsky for this onto our Dynatrace GitHub Organization.
 Now – check this out.
 All Dynatrace dashboards are designated to a wide audience – from high management teams to support engineering teams responsible for maintaining health of specific components.
 For example, the following screenshot shows one of SSQ’s dashboards: Application health arranged vertically, cluster, server and component health horizontally.
 The names of the apps and servers are sanitized for privacy reasons: